-Stanwell Tops War Memorial Cultural Significance Schedule Lot 244 DP 17336 (a part of the larger Community Land Site ID 16 in the Stanwell Tops Suburb Map) • The PoM Action Plan for Areas of Cultural Significance applies (Table 13). • Council adheres to legislative requirements (see Table 15) and is guided by Council Supporting Documents (Table 17) and Council Policies (Table 18) in the areas management.
-Comm • the community organisations that care for the park.
+Stanwell Tops War Memorial Cultural Significance Schedule Lot 244 DP 17336 (a part of the larger Community Land Site ID 16 in the Stanwell Tops Suburb Map) Council's The PoM Action Plan for Areas of Cultural Management Significance applies (Table 13).
+Approach Council adheres to legislative requirements (see Table 15) and is guided by Council Supporting Documents (Table 17) and Council Policies (Table 18) in the areas management.
+Future Directions Continue to manage as a memorial park and work with the community organisations that care for the park.